nevilsonani/Github-Profiles/README.md

 CSS: Style the layout and appearance of the application.

 JavaScript: Fetch user data from the GitHub API and dynamically update the UI.

+### Usage
+1. Generate a GitHub Personal Access Token: Obtain a personal access token from your GitHub account settings with the necessary permissions to access user and repository data.
+2.
+3. Configure the Token: Replace the placeholder token in the JavaScript file (script.js) with your personal access token.
+4.
+5. Search for Profiles: Enter a GitHub username in the search bar and press Enter to fetch and display the user’s profile and repositories.